Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Distributed coverage hole detection algorithm

+Second, we need to delete some edges connecting boundary nodes according to HP transformation, such as the dashed bold edge in Fig. \ref{procedure}(g).
+Considering that crossing edges can only exist in 3- or higher dimension simplices, and higer dimension simplices can transfer to several 3-simplices by deleting some edges.
+We thus only consider 3-simplices, an example is shown in Fig. \ref{crossedge}(a).
+Deleting one edge of a 3-simplex can produce three possible crossing boundary edges cases\footnote{Here we do not consider the case without crossing boundary edges}, as shown in the top part of Fig. \ref{crossedge} (b) $\sim$ (d), where bold lines denote boundary edges and other ones denote non-boundary edges.
+Then we can design corresponding rules to delete some boundary edges.
+The bottom parts of Fig. \ref{crossedge} (b) $\sim$ (d) give the results after deletion.
+The rules are also HP as explained in last component.

+According to such rules, some boundary edges can be deleted, such as the dashed bold edges in Fig. \ref{procedure}(i).
+From Fig. \ref{procedure}(i), it can be found that certain boundary edge is deleted incorrectly.
+It is not a big issue as explained in last component.
+After deletion of such edges, new boundary edges can be found as shown in Fig. \ref{procedure}(j).

-In general, after the process above, nearly all boundary edges can be found.
-But there exists one special case as in Figure \ref{hex}.
-In this case, some edges lying on the boundary can not be detected.
-It can be solved in the next component.
+In general, after the process above, all boundary edges can be found.
+But there exists one special case as in Fig. \ref{hex}(a), where some boundary edges can not be detected.
+This is due to that for a vertex $v\prime$, as in Fig. \ref{hex}(b), its neighbouring graph is not a simple-connected graph since the cycle formed by $v_1, v_2, v_3, v_4$ can not be triangulated, but the cycle can be triangulated in the graph induced by $v_1, v_2, v_3, v_4, u\prime$.
+In this case, no vertex or edge is deletable according to HP transformation and no boundary edges can be found since each edge has two neighbours.
+Such case has no impact on boundary cycles detection, as illustrated in the next component.